FAQs

 What are the nearest hotels to Hogarth Chambers?

-The nearest hotels are the Waldorf, the Savoy, the Howard, the Strand Palace, the Renaissance Chancery Court, the Tower and the Connaught Rooms.
+The nearest hotels are the Waldorf, the Savoy, the Howard, the Strand Palace, the Rosewood, the Tower, and the Connaught Rooms.

 Does Hogarth Chambers have IT and other administrative facilities that clients can use?

+Chambers provides guest WiFi access.
 Fax, email and other administrative facilities are available on request.
-Laptops can be connected to the internet